trek-view/basecamp/_posts/2019-12-20-google-street-view-cameras-more-than-meets-the-eye.md

 <img class="img-fluid" src="/assets/images/blog/2019-12-20/google-street-view-camera-lidar-output.jpg" alt="Google Street View LIDAR render" title="Google Street View LIDAR render" />

-LIDAR scanners from Velodyne were added to the latest cameras.
+LIDAR scanners from Velodyne were added to the latest cameras (replacing the laser profilers).

 These are the ubiquitous [Velodyne VLP-16 "Puck" sensors](http://velodynelidar.com/products.html), allowing the to car "see" in 3D in 360 degrees.
 These $8,000 Lidar sensors are most commonly used in autonomous car prototypes